MuhammedOsama/freelancer-project/README.md

 ```

 ## Setup
-To run this project, install it locally using npm:
+To run this project you need to clone the server that contains whole data [freelancer-api](https://github.com/MuhammedOsama/freelancer-api) and follow instructions that are placed [here](https://github.com/MuhammedOsama/freelancer-api/blob/master/README.md) then install project locally using these commands:

 ```
-$ cd ../react-core
+$ cd ../freelancer-project
-$ npm install
+$ yarn
-$ npm start
+$ yarn start
 ```